 65 Beech Glen was a historic single-family home in the highly desirable Fort Hill neighborhood.
 Purchased in August 2017, the project represents an opportunity to transform a large, underutilized lot while maintaining the fabric of the surrounding area.
 This as-of-right one to two-family conversion is representative of how BREC got its start.

 Construction on the project began in October of 2017 and the first unit was delivered September 2018.
-The second unit, which required BPDA design review due to the expansion of the first floor, was delivered June 2019.
-The project also marks the first in which BREC self-performed work as general contractor.
+The second unit, which required BPDA design review due to the expansion of the first floor, was delivered in June 2019.
+The project also marks the first in which BREC self-performed work as a general contractor.

 14-16 E. Springfield Street | Boston

 BREC purchased this property in May 2010.
 At that time, it was a vacant two-unit building with a history of tenancy that was a nuisance to the neighborhood.
 The building was born in the early 1960’s from a failed social experiment of replacing run-down brick row-house buildings with pre-fabricated concrete structures, specifically designed to be low-income housing.
 BREC purchased the building right as the 40 year affordability restrictions were expiring and saw an opportunity to work with the neighbors on a plan to re-develop the blighted building.

 At the time of purchase, BREC decided it was most prudent to approach the project in two phases.
 After an in depth analysis of the building and zoning code, BREC established an as-of-right four-unit plan that was a logical intermediate step to the ultimate development plan and a good alternative if the ultimate design was not approved.